linghong/smartchat/README.md

 yarn install
 ```

-### Setup OpenAI and Pinecone
+### Setup APIs for OpenAI and other accounts

 Sign up for an account on OpenAI, Google, Groq, Athropic, and Pinecone.
 Generate the necessary API keys from the respective platforms.

 ### Create Pinecone Index